Automatic Formal Solutions

 This session will demo the Questa SecureCheck tool and will review features including the details window, properties tab, waveform and schematic views. -

-Mitigating X Effects in Your Verification
+X-Check: Mitigating X Effects in your Verification

-In this session we’ll take a quick look at the various types of X effects and how they can impact your design.
+In this session, we’ll take a quick look at the various types of X effects and how they can impact your design.
 We’ll also look at some common sources of X which are the originators of these effects. -

-Questa X-Check: Finding X-Corruption
+Questa X-Check: Demo

-This session will demo finding X corruption in your design using Questa X-Check.
+This session will demo finding X-corruption in your design using Questa X-Check.

 -